trainer04/DevSecOps-demo02ng/README.md

 <br>
 If you want the NVD key for the OWASP Dependency Check base downloading - use the https://nvd.nist.gov/developers/request-an-api-key link to obtain it.
 Then you may create the 'NVD-key' parameter using the same way as for the key password above<br>
 <br>
-To verify signed image you need the public key of the generated key pair.
+To verify the signed image you need the public key of the generated key pair.
 There are several ways how to provide it in the pipeline - here in our scenario let's use Jenkins Credentials to store it as a Secret file:<br>
 Jenkins > Credentials > System > Global credentials<br>
 Add Credentials:<br>
 Kind: Secret file<br>